dmhenaopa/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 + 5-local_variables: Lists all local variables and environment variables, and functions.
 + 6-create_local_variable: Creates a new local variable.
 + 7-create_global_variable: Creates a new global variable.
 + 8-true_knowledge: Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
++ 9-divide_and_rule: Prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables.